-Students at the middle school and high school are required to wear their student ID at all times, on a lanyard around their neck, and must be visible at all times.
+Students at the middle school and high school are required to wear their student ID at all times, on a lanyard around their neck, and it must be visible at all times.
 Failure to wear their ID could result in disciplinary action.
 Each student will be furnished a student ID at the beginning of the year free of charge except at HJHS.
-Students may also purchase a temporary backup ID at the beginning of school for \$2.00.
+Students may also purchase a temporary backup ID at the beginning of the school day for \$2.00 at HJHS and \$1 at HJJH.
 After that, the replacement fee is \$5.00 each.
-HJHS students may purchase an agenda book at the beginning of the school year that has a coupon to purchase a student ID and lanyard, as well as a "free temporary ID" pass.
+HJHS students may purchase the Hawk Pass at the beginning of the school year that has a coupon to purchase a student ID and lanyard, as well as two "free temporary ID" passes.